-- Introduction to Environmental Studies (ES 110) - Introduction to Chemistry (Chem 115) or Environmental Chemistry (Chem/ES 108) accompanied by a field course or Integrated Environmental Field Studies (ES 201, 202, or 203) - Ecology and Evolution (Bio 220) - Introduction to Probability and Statistics (Math 150) or Quantitative Methods for Economics and Business (Econ 180) - Environmental Ethics (ES 210) or Religious Perspectives on Environmental Issues (ES 240) or Endangered Species and Endangered Languages (ES 368) or Who Speaks for Animals?
-(ES 387) or Who Speaks for Nature?: Authority in Science, Literature and Law (ES 388) - Economics 210 (Microeconomic Theory) or any Politics course at the 200 level or above - Senior Studies Requirement in Environmental Studies.
+- Introduction to Environmental Studies (ES 110) - Introduction to Chemistry (Chem 115) or Environmental Chemistry (Chem/ES 108) - Evolution, Ecology, and Environment (ES 220) or Ecology and Evolution (Bio 220) - Introduction to Probability and Statistics (Math 150) or Reasoning & Statistical Inference (Bio 150) or Quantitative Methods for Economics and Business (Econ 180) OR ECON/BUSN/FIN 130 Applied Statistics - Environmental Ethics (ES 210) or Religious Perspectives on Environmental Issues (ES 240) or Endangered Species and Endangered Languages (ES 368) or Who Speaks for Animals?
+(ES 387) - Economics 210 (Microeconomic Theory) or any Politics course at the 200 level or above - Senior Studies Requirement in Environmental Studies.
 Senior Seminar Courses are offered each year.
 The Senior Studies requirement can be satisfied by completing either the Senior Seminar or by completing a Senior Thesis.
 The requirement may also be met by the completion of an Independent Research Project with the prior approval of the Program chair.